2018 Nicaraguan protests

 The 2018 Nicaraguan protests began on 18 April 2018 when demonstrators in several cities of Nicaragua began protests against the social security reforms decreed by President Daniel Ortega that increased taxes and decreased benefits.
 After five days of unrest in which nearly thirty people were killed, Ortega announced the cancellation of the reforms; however, the opposition has grown through the 2014–2018 Nicaraguan protests to denounce Ortega and demand his resignation, becoming one of the largest protests in his government's history and the deadliest civil conflict since the end of the Nicaraguan Revolution.
 On 29 September 2018, political demonstrations were declared illegal by President Ortega.

 Background

 Pensions for small contributors

-The 2014–2018 Nicaraguan protests began in June 2013 when some elderly people with only a small contribution (less than 750 weeks) demanded a reduced pension from the Nicaraguan Social Security Institute.
+The 2014–2018 Nicaraguan protests began in June 2013 when some elderly people demanded a reduced pension from the Nicaraguan Social Security Institute for people with only a small contribution (less than 750 weeks).
 Soon, students and young people joined their protests.
 After a week of demonstration, the peaceful protesters were attacked by paramilitary groups associated with the Sandinista Youth, while police had moved back only moments before.
 Later, to calm down the protests, concessions to the pensioners were made by president Daniel Ortega to supply a reduced pension.